adidacta/younote/TASKS.md

 **Type**: Feature

 Implemented user nickname system with required field during registration.
 Created user_profiles table with validation (3-20 chars, alphanumeric only).
 Added settings page at /settings for editing nickname.
 Nicknames stored in both user metadata and database.

+### 12. Limit Note Height with "Show More" Expansion 🟢
+**Completed**: 2025-12-22
+**Type**: Enhancement

+Implemented note height limiting with expand/collapse functionality:
+- Notes limited to 200px height by default
+- Automatically detects if content is truncated
+- "Show more/Show less" button for long notes
+- Smooth 300ms expand/collapse animation
+- Fade gradient overlay when truncated
+- Button only appears if content actually exceeds height limit

 ---